Chicken Piccata Recipe

 Squeeze in lemon juice and cook until the liquid is almost gone or, “au sec.”

-Remove the pan from the burner and stir in the butter by moving the pan in a circular motion to mix it in.
+Remove the pan from the burner and stir in the butter, moving the pan in a circular motion to make a beurre blanc sauce.

 Finish the sauce with parsley, lemon juice, and salt and pepper.